bigfanjs/super-heroes-app/README.md

 ## Height-level Preview
 I have chosen this app test to be about **Super Heroes** because I love **Super Heroes**.
 It's main roll is to let the end users to create, update, and remove their own super heros.
 And each change is locally persisted.
 ## Low-level Preview
 The application is developed with ReactJS.
-AIt uses Redux subscriber to sync the heroes data slice on the store to the localStorage whenever somthing changed.
+It uses Redux subscriber to sync the heroes data slice on the store to the localStorage whenever somthing changed.
 Then users would be able to access their data even if they exit the page or the browser.
 And in the case where the user wants to view a hero, the JSON string on the localstrorage was parsed to convert it back into a JavaScript object.

 I used Redux-form for storing form data on the redux store.
 It provides great features which would probably take you days to build yourself.
 One hot feature is that it supports array fields and automatically add a number of levels deep to your JSON.